endodoug/endodoug.github.io/_posts/2016-02-22-preparing-for-your-first-ios-developer-job.md

 >If you can do that, in a **well organized manner**, and can **discuss the choices you made to get your app built** you’ll have been able to do almost everything that was on that long and tedious list.
 <cite>&mdash; David Grandinetti</cite>

-In addition to David's *list* I'd include an understanding of Core Data, which is often overlooked, but mentioning frequently by people who've actively been through interviews.
-You'll also need to know your way around Xcode, debugging too.
-And... nearly everyone mentions huge bonus points for building/distributing at least one app to the App Store.
+In addition to David's *list* I'd include an understanding of **Core Data**, which is often overlooked, but mentioning frequently by people who've actively been through interviews.
+You'll also need to know your way around **Xcode**, debugging too.
+And... nearly everyone mentions huge bonus points for **building/distributing at least one app to the App Store**.

 [The Vital Guide to iOS Interviewing](http://www.toptal.com/ios "Guide to iOS Interviewing") is written for people/business looking to hire an iOS developer and it's a popular article on sites like LinkedIn.
 You're likely to see a few of these questions, so I'd suggest taking a look.
 The article is focused more towards expert level developers, but it covers some important fundamentals to consider as you're learning.
 Another important point is that Obj-C is still very relevant.